uwayit/php-telegram-bot-service/docs/README.en.md

 - Sends error and exception notifications to Slack or Telegram to the developer;
 - Logs all incoming data and responses from the TG API for easier debugging;
 - Can be used for dozens of different functional bots with a single hook;
+- in public chats, the bot automatically displays intrusive notifications about those who want to join the chat or have seen someone;

+**Additionally, it can easily moderate public chats:**
+- Automatically deletes intrusive messages about users joining or leaving the chat;
+- Instantly removes spam messages (with links);
+- Instantly deletes messages containing, for example, obscene language (from your list);
+- The bot can notify users privately about rule violations and keep track of the number and frequency of these violations.
+Persistent offenders can be blocked by the bot at both the Telegram API level and the system level (for all chats managed by the bot).

 A sample starting and fully functional **hook** file can be found in
 **bots/base_hook.php**